Proven to be the Most Unique and Highest Performing RFID Antenna™

-The wave’s unique and patented design was developed by the World-Class Ohio State University ElectroScience Laboratory under the direction of newave’s Chief Technology Officer (CTO).
+The wave® antenna's unique and patented design was developed by the World-Class Ohio State University ElectroScience Laboratory under the direction of newave’s Chief Technology Officer (CTO).
 The wave is well proven in the real-world to provide consistently superior:

 The wave® antenna is ideally suited for item-level zone coverage with a minimum number of antennas.
 It makes use of distributed radiation as shown below versus a patch’s single beam radiation.
-The wave’s vertical radiation pattern remains constant along the full length of the antenna regardless of the power setting creating a horizontal coverage zone from 3 ft to 10 ft.
+The wave® generates a vertical radiation pattern that remains constant along the full length of the antenna regardless of the power setting creating a horizontal coverage zone from 3 ft to 10 ft.

-Traditional RFID antennas, the ubiquitious patch, were designed over 40 years ago for long-range communications resulting in a far-reaching illumination pattern.
+The traditional RFID antenna, the ubiquitous patch, was designed over 40 years ago for long-range communications resulting in a far-reaching illumination pattern.
 This causes tag reads outside the intended read zone and produces inconsistent tag reads in close proximity.

 Patches produce one main beam and behave like a flashlight, illuminating in a conical pattern well beyond an optimal RFID Zone.

-It has been documented that when using Patch antennas “Tags must be facing the reader (antenna), and a direct line must exist between tag and reader unobstructed by any metallic or liquid object, or other tags” .
+It has been documented that when using patch antennas, “Tags must be facing the reader (antenna), and a direct line must exist between tag and reader unobstructed by any metallic or liquid object, or other tags.”
 This tag alignment problem (or polarization) has resulted in less than optimal tag read rates.
-A Wave antenna solves this problem by generating five beams with multiple polarizations to uniformly illuminate an optimal Zone along the entire length of the antenna.
+When installed in pairs,the wave® antenna solves this problem by generating five beams of multiple polarizations to uniformly illuminate an optimal zone along the entire length of the antenna.

 Like a fluorescent light, the Wave creates a cylindrical illumination pattern

-The wave has been studied in head to head comparisons versus the patch.
-The Ohio State University’s Electro Science Laboratory (OSU/ESL) study concluded that “The experiments comparing the performance of the newave RFID antennas with patch antennas have shown that the wave antenna is more efficient and robust than a patch antenna for an item-level RFID system with metal shelves”.
-The study also concluded: “from a cost perspective, it is expected that twice as many patch antennas are needed to cover a metal shelving unit with the same performance as wave antennas."
+The wave® has been studied in head to head comparisons versus the patch.
+The Ohio State University’s Electro Science Laboratory (OSU/ESL) study concluded that “The experiments comparing the performance of the newave® RFID antennas with patch antennas have shown that the wave® antenna is more efficient and robust than a patch antenna for an item-level RFID system with metal shelves”.
+The study also concluded that, “from a cost perspective, it is expected that twice as many patch antennas are needed to cover a metal shelving unit with the same performance as wave antennas."

-The wave antenna has proven to be superior in real-world use, as well, for logistics, in-transit, healthcare and in high volume food, drug and mass merchandise stores.
-In a head to head real-world hotel test with tightly stacked wet laundry, the Wave read 99+% of the tagged items in seconds versus the Patch’s 75% read rate that took several minutes to achieve.
+The wave® antenna has proven to be superior in real-world use, for logistics, in-transit, healthcare and in high volume food, drug and mass merchandise stores.
+In a head to head, real-world hotel environment test with tightly stacked wet laundry, the wave® read 99+% of the tagged items in seconds versus the patch’s 75% read rate that took several minutes to achieve.